-- 1. Within two (2) weeks of the conclusion of the sports season or qualifying activity, the Physical Education waiver form must be filled out and returned to the Athletic Director.
-It is the student's responsibility to ensure the Physical Education waiver is filled out completely and accurately and submitted to the Athletic Director. - 2.
+- 1. During your sports season or qualifying activity, the Physical Education waiver google form must be filled out.
+It is the student's responsibility to ensure the Physical Education waiver is filled out completely and accurately and submitted.
+You will need to log into your school email to access the form.
+If the google form is not completed by the conclusion of your sports season, you will be required to fill out the paper form and get all of the appropriate signatures. - 2.
 The school counselor will document the Physical Education waiver to the student's official transcript after two (2) waivers have been earned and verified.